arsy786/java-core/README.md

 ### 2. Databases

-A full stack developer must work with databases.
-A database in a web application is a way of storing and organise the data for your project.
+A full stack developer must be familiar with backend development and more specifically, databases.
+A database in a web application is a way of storing and organising the data for your application.
 There are many types of databases to learn, but here are a few popular ones: SQL, MySQL, NoSQL and MongoDB.

 One must be familiar with ORM (Object-Relational Mapping) tools such as Spring Data JPA or Hibernate.
-You must also be familiar with SQL commands and JDBC (Java Database Connectivity).
+You must know JDBC (Java Database Connectivity) also.

+SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS).

+MongoDB is a source-available cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

 Link to: [SQL Basics Cheat Sheet (PDF)](sql-basics-cheat-sheet-ledger.pdf)
 <br>